-- 9. That the Council be recommended to:- - (i) Adopt a new local Members' Code of Conduct as set out in Appendix 1 - (ii) Approve the appointment of Independent Person(s), on the recommendation of the Monitoring Officer, following the interview process as referred to in paragraph 5(b). - (iii) Endorse the arrangements for registering and declaring interests as referred to in the Code of Conduct and the form set out in the Appendix. - (iv) Authorise the Monitoring Officer to make consequential amendments to the Constitution and Procedure Rules to include references to the revised arrangements for the disclosure of Members' interests. - (v) Authorise the Monitoring Officer, in consultation with an Independent Person and the Chair of the Audit and Standards Committee, to grant dispensations to Councillors and Co-opted Members from requirements relating to interests set out in the Members' Code of Conduct subject to individual requests being referred to the Standards Sub-Committee in appropriate circumstances. - (vi) Authorise the Monitoring Officer to produce local arrangements and procedures for dealing with standards allegations and complaints made under the Members' Code of Conduct. - (vii) Approve the provision of mandatory training to all Members of the Council and Co-opted Members on the provisions of the local Members' Code of Conduct. - 10.
-That a Standards Sub-Committee be established to hear and determine complaints against Members and Co-opted Members under the provisions of the Members' Code of Conduct and in accordance with the local procedures.
+- 10. That the Council be recommended to:- - 1.
+Adopt a new local Members' Code of Conduct as set out in Appendix 1 - 2(a) Appoint the Bishop of Dudley and Mrs Valerie Ainsworth as Independent Persons for the period ending with the annual meeting of the Council on 16th May, 2013, pursuant to the transitional provisions contained in Regulations made under the Localism Act, 2011. - (b) Appoint Mr Fred Bell and Mr Thomas Turner as Independent Persons under the provisions of the Localism Act 2011, for a four year period ending with the annual meeting of the Council in May, 2016. - 3.
+Endorse the arrangements for registering and declaring interests as referred to in the Code of Conduct and the form set out in the Appendix. - 4.
+Authorise the Monitoring Officer to make consequential amendments to the Constitution and Procedure Rules to include references to the revised arrangements for the disclosure of Members' interests. - 5.
+Authorise the Monitoring Officer, in consultation with an Independent Person and the Chair of the Audit and Standards Committee, to grant dispensations to Councillors and Co-opted Members from requirements relating to interests set out in the Members' Code of Conduct subject to individual requests being referred to the Standards Sub-Committee in appropriate circumstances. - 6.
+Authorise the Monitoring Officer to produce local arrangements and procedures for dealing with standards allegations and complaints made under the Members' Code of Conduct.

+7. Approve the provision of mandatory training to all Members of the Council and Co-opted Members on the provisions of the local Members' Code of Conduct.